C'mon Inner Peace… I Don't Have All Damn Day

 I had been scared of backlash from the “Cultural Appropriation Police,” and did not want to promote the page in any way.
 I feared that I was offending the Sikh community by writing about my experiences, but instead I found I was welcomed warmly, with a similar sarcasm and sense of humor.

-So, welcome to Gori and the Sikh.
-I’m the Gori girl… a somewhat-not-really-derogatory name for a “white girl” in India.
+So, welcome to Jersey Girl and the Sikh.
+I’m the Jersey girl…

 I am married to a wonderful Sikh man from New Delhi, India.
 If you don’t know, Sikh guys wear a turban (though he does not); we are an unlikley couple to say the least.